v5on/termux-setup-profile/README.md

 > 💬 “The best of houses is the house where an orphan gets love and kindness.” — Prophet Muhammad ﷺ

 ---
-`

----

-📂 Include This Script: termux-setup.sh

-You've already got this file from earlier — include it as-is in the repo root.

----

-🪪 License Suggestion

-Add a LICENSE file using the MIT license.
-You can easily generate that while creating the repo on GitHub.

----